United States of America

 - Encourage partner governments to adopt policies, plans, and capacity to improve the meaningful participation of women in processes connected to peace and security and decision-making institutions.

 The U.S. National Action Plan focuses largely on gender integration, equality and empowerment in peace and security.
-While men and women tend to share the same legal status and rights in the U.S., they are aware that this is not a universal trend, hence a large focus overseas.
-They helped to draft three of the related resolutions to 1325, demonstrating a commitment to the agenda.
+The plan is predominantly focused on work overseas, to the exclusion of a focus on national institutions.
+The US helped to draft three of the related resolutions to 1325, demonstrating a commitment to the agenda.

-The NAP takes only passing notice of civil society, noting that its success will in part depend on non governmental actors including civil society contributing, but it appears civil society was not consulted in its formulation.
+The NAP makes passing reference to civil society, noting that the NAP’s success will in part depend on contributions from non-governmental actors including civil society; it appears civil society was not consulted in its formulation.

 The NAP calls for the increased participation of women in ‘military processes’ and notes that the US should help partner governments increase female representation in their law enforcement, military, and peacekeeping forces, although the same is not said for the US’s own security institutions.